 Ryanair's crews earn productivity-based incentive payments, including a sales bonus for onboard sales for flight attendants and payments based on the number of hours or sectors flown by pilots and flight attendants (within limits set by industry standards or regulations fixing maximum working hours).
-During the 2014 fiscal year, such productivity-based incentive payments accounted for approximately 44% of an average flight attendant's total earnings and approximately 32% of the typical pilot's compensation.
-Pilots at 65 out of Ryanair's 69 bases are covered by four or five year agreements on pay, allowances and rosters which fall due for negotiation at various dates between 2014 and 2019.
-Cabin crew at all Ryanair bases are also party to long term collective agreements on pay, allowances and rosters which expire March 2017.
-In March 2013, Ryanair agreed to increase the pay of pilots and cabin crew in accordance with the terms of individual base agreements.
+During the 2015 fiscal year, such productivity-based incentive payments accounted for approximately 38% of an average flight attendant's total earnings and approximately 32% of the typical pilot's compensation.
+Pilots at all of Ryanair's 72 bases are covered by four, five or six year collective agreements on pay, allowances and rosters which fall due for negotiation at various dates between 2016 and 2021.
+Cabin crew at all Ryanair bases are also party to long term collective agreements on pay, allowances and rosters which expire in March 2017.
+In March 2014, Ryanair agreed to increase the pay of pilots and cabin crew in accordance with the terms of individual base collective agreements.
 Ryanair's pilots are currently subject to IAA-approved limits of 100 flight-hours per 28-day cycle and 900 flight-hours per fiscal year.
-For the 2014 fiscal year, the average flight-hours for Ryanair's pilots amounted to approximately 68 hours per month and approximately 812 hours for the complete year, an approximately 2% increase on the previous fiscal year.
+For the 2015 fiscal year, the average flight-hours for Ryanair's pilots amounted to approximately 72 hours per month and approximately 863 hours for the complete year, an approximately 6% increase on the previous fiscal year.
 If more stringent regulations on flight hours were to be adopted, Ryanair's flight personnel could experience a reduction in their total pay due to lower compensation for the number of hours or sectors flown and Ryanair could be required to hire additional flight personnel.

 Ryanair considers its relations with its employees to be good.
 Ryanair currently negotiates with groups of employees, including its pilots, through "Employee Representation Committees" ("ERCs") regarding pay, work practices and conditions of employment, including conducting formal negotiations with these internal collective bargaining units.
-Ryanair's senior management meets regularly with the different ERCs to discuss all aspects of the business and those issues that specifically relate to each relevant employee group.
+Ryanair's senior management meets regularly with the different ERCs to consult and discuss all aspects of the business and those issues that specifically relate to each relevant employee group and where necessary to negotiate with these collective bargaining units.
+Following negotiations through this ERC system, pilots and cabin crew at all Ryanair bases are covered by long term collective agreements which provide certainty on cost, pay and conditions.